Two Schools in One

 Throughout their Senior years at Emmaus, students are encouraged to explore their potential by trying new things; to develop their skills in time management and leadership; and to manage the balance between academic, social, family and other commitments.
 Additionally they are also encouraged to participate in a wide range of opportunities where they can share these skills with younger students and the wider community.

-Students can be involved as members of the Student Council; can be elected as one of six Leaders for each of the College’s sporting houses; and contribute to the improvement of their campus experience as part of the Liturgy, Interact, Academic or Campus Activities committees.
+Students can be involved as members of the Student Council and contribute to the improvement of their campus experience as part of the Liturgy, Interact, Academic or Campus Activities committees.

 Students have access to a wide variety of work experience opportunities to complement their academic pursuits.
 Work experience opportunities range from ongoing, regular contact with an employer through to week-long group programs aimed at students interested in particular occupations or study disciplines.

 The Main Street campus boasts a range of excellent facilities to enhance the student experience, such as:

 - modern library with the latest technology, WiFi access, coffee machines, dedicated study rooms and the latest newspapers and magazines

 - relaxed leafy atmosphere for students to study and socialise